asterics/P4AllBuildingBlocks/README.md

 ## Demos
 Go to the AsTeRICS [demo page](http://asterics.github.io/AsTeRICS/demos.html) to see the building blocks in action.
-The [demo release](https://github.com/asterics/P4AllBuildingBlocks/releases/tag/Cammouse-P4alldemo-v1.0) of the AsTeRICS system includes runnable versions of all these Building blocks and demo applications of their combination, including:
+The [demo release](https://github.com/asterics/P4AllBuildingBlocks/releases/tag/asterics-prosperity4all-bb-demos) of the AsTeRICS system includes runnable versions of all these Building blocks and demo applications of their combination.
-* Webcam-based Facetracking
-* Data exchange with WebBrowser via Websocket